mohammadshahidbeigh/moviepitch/README.md

 # MoviePitch

  MoviePitch is a web application that generates creative responses to movie outlines using the OpenAI text-davinci-003 model.
-It's a fun project that showcases the capabilities of text-davinci-003 with the "few shot approach method" and how it can generate engaging content based on input prompts and an image generated based on the concept.
+It's a fun project that showcases the capabilities of text-DaVinci-003 with the "few-shot approach method" and how it can generate engaging content based on input prompts and an image generated based on the concept.

 ## Features